-Elk River Activity Center (55+), Elk River Municipal Utilities, Trott Brook Barn, and the Elk River Library are closed until further notice.
+Elk River Activity Center (55+), Elk River Municipal Utilities, and Trott Brook Barn remain closed at this time.

-Elk River City Hall and the Elk River Maintenance Facility are closed to the public but continue operations as usual.
+Elk River City Hall is only open for voting, scheduled appointments with staff, and city meetings.
+The Elk River Maintenance Facility is closed to the public but continue operations as usual.
 Because this situation is evolving, the city will reevaluate the closure of facilities on an ongoing basis.

 Q: Are playgrounds open?

 In accordance with Governor Walz’s Executive Order 20-56, playgrounds in the City of Elk River have reopened to the public.
 The order encourages public outdoor recreational facilities to open for families and children as long as those using them follow the outdoor recreation guidelines including:

 Under Gov. Walz’s Stay Safe MN plan, as of Wednesday, June 10, garage sales are OK as long as they follow the guidelines below: